Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 Prevention is easier than treatment.
 Owners can reduce the risk by:

-Socializing puppies early with different people and environments
+Socialising puppies early with different people and environments.

 The prognosis is favourable when early intervention combines behavioural, environmental, and pharmacological modalities.
 Preventive strategies include gradual independence training during puppyhood, stable daily routines, and avoidance of excessive owner-dependent reinforcement patterns (Overall, 2013).